 Moderate consumption of caffeine is considered safe for most breastfeeding mothers and nursing infants.
-But some infants are very sensitive to caffeine, and even a little amount is enough to trigger a reaction in the nursing baby.
-Caffeine stimulation in babies triggers reactions like fussiness, rapid heart rate, and insomnia.
+But in infants, who are very sensitive to caffeine, it could cause fussiness, irritability and inability to settle.

 Even though caffeine is used to treat neonatal apnea in preterm infants, they are closely monitored for adverse effects.

 Other ingredients can also pose problems when you take energy drinks when breastfeeding.